20 Hartigan St, Thurgoona NSW 2640

 This permission comes with strict conditions; we must take all reasonable precautions to protect the health of everyone involved.
 This means acting on the assumption that we or anyone we come in contact with might be infected, even if we/they are asymptomatic.

-NSW Covid19 restrictions allow only 10 people at each Mass.
+NSW Covid19 restrictions now allow up to 50 people at each Mass.

 Please use this link to reserve your time